amygdala/code-snippets/ml/automl/tables/model_export/automl_tables_model_export_cloud_run.md

 ### Export the trained model

-Once the model is trained, we'll export the result, \<so that…use anywhere….\>.
-(Note that you could also [deploy][11] your model to the Cloud AI Platform for online prediction…).
+Once the model is trained, we'll export the result, so that it can be served from any environment in which you can run a container.
+(Note that you could also [deploy][11] your model to the Cloud AI Platform for online prediction).

 You'll find the export option under **TEST & USE**.
 (See the [documentation][12] for detail on the export process).
 You'll need to create a *regional* GCS bucket, in the same region as your model.
 You also might want to create a sub-folder for the model export in the GCS bucket, so that if you have multiple exports, you can keep track of .
 An easy way to create the folder is via the web UI.
 Here, I've created a `model_export_1` sub-folder.